lkgarcia/whitepaper/docs/04-selecting-the-right-agentic-ai-technology-stack.md

 *   **Balance Autonomy with Control:** Strategically decide the right level of autonomy for each use case – not every application needs a fully autonomous agent.
 In fact, introducing too much autonomy too quickly can backfire if errors occur and erode trust.
 Take a _graduated approach_: maybe start an agent in a **recommendation mode** (it suggests actions, human confirms), then move to **semi-autonomous mode** (it performs actions up to a limit, otherwise seeks approval), and only after extensive validation consider **fully autonomous mode** for that domain.
 This approach was highlighted in patterns like conditional agency (co-pilots) before high autonomy[^1] [^1].
 Always maintain some **lever to throttle autonomy** – for example, you might allow an agent to run on its own but configure it such that if it encounters an unfamiliar scenario, it pauses and alerts a human.
 Technologically, this could be a confidence threshold or a specific trigger word it knows to yield on.
 By balancing in this way, you get the benefits of automation while minimizing unforced errors.
 Over time, as confidence grows, these agents can be granted more leeway, but the balance must be continuously managed.
 This is analogous to progressive rollout in DevOps – you don’t release a system to all users at once without feature flags; similarly, don’t release full autonomy without “feature flags” to dial it back if needed.

 *   **Architect for Resilience and Change:** The AI field is evolving rapidly – new models, new frameworks, new best practices are emerging seemingly every month.
 Your architecture and stack choices should be as **modular and future-proof as possible**.
 For instance, if you build with a specific model today, ensure you can swap it out for a better one next year (choose frameworks that support multi-model backends or use abstraction layers for model calls).
 If you commit to a platform, understand its roadmap and openness – will it support external models, can you export your agents if you needed to migrate?
 Favor **open standards and protocols** for agents (like the emerging Model Context Protocol, Agent-2-Agent protocols mentioned in the Google and Anthropic context[^15] [^19]).
 These could do for AI agents what HTTP did for web services – allow interoperability.
 On the resilience front, design fail-safes: if the agent system is down, have a fallback workflow (even if manual) so business doesn’t grind to halt.
 Use **redundancy** where appropriate (maybe two different models cross-check important calculations, or an agent double-checks critical data by a different method).
 Embrace _observability_ as a core part of the architecture (logging, monitoring was discussed, but also think alerting – set up alerts for unusual agent behavior frequency, etc.).
-The Salesforce architectural principles call out _“observability is paramount”_ given non-determinism[^22].
 Architecturally, include monitoring at every layer so issues can be caught quickly.
 Also plan for the lifecycle: how will you update an agent’s knowledge or capabilities?
 Ideally you have a pipeline to redeploy improved versions safely (Dev/Test/Prod for agents, with proper testing at each stage).
 All this ensures your agentic AI capabilities are not a one-off project but an evolving, reliable asset.

 *   **Stay Ethical and Customer-Centric:** Strategically, always align your agent initiatives with ethical AI principles and customer experience in mind.
 Just because something _can_ be automated, doesn’t mean it _should_ without considering impact.
 For example, a fully autonomous sales agent that contacts clients might save time, but if it lacks empathy or makes a mistake, it could damage customer trust.
 Use your evaluation framework’s ethical criteria seriously: involve compliance and ethics teams early.
 Be transparent with users when they are interacting with an AI agent (many companies disclose “This chat is with an AI assistant” for legal and trust reasons).
 Implement the **accountability framework** for AI decisions: who is responsible if the AI causes an issue?
 Likely it’s still the company and a human manager – make that explicit so that proper oversight is incentivized.
 The AWS blog eloquently states we’ll likely never say “the AI agent is responsible” – responsibility is shared among those who build and deploy it[^3] [^3].
 Having a RACI (Responsible, Accountable, Consulted, Informed) matrix for your AI agent operations is a great idea[^3] [^3].
 For instance: AI engineering team is Responsible for model behavior, business owner is Accountable for outcomes, security is Consulted on guardrails, etc. This kind of clarity will ensure that as you scale agent usage, you do so in a way that upholds your company’s values and policies.